 Lark legacy fullres 002 1

-Founded by Bill Lark in 1992, Lark Distilling Co.—aka The House of LARK—helped launch what’s now a thriving 20 Best Tasmanian Whisky Distilleries and Australia at large.
-They continue to lead the charge by way of their rich and complex single malts, which have garnered major awards and a global reputation.
-In honour of the distillery’s own glorious heritage, Lark and his team will release their oldest and rarest whisky to date.
-Aged for 20 long years, Legacy HHF587A was created by the founder himself and then masterfully finished by Head Distiller Chris Thomson.
-It’s being limited to just 322 bottles and offered at a lofty retail price of $2,499.99.
+Founded by Bill Lark in 1992, Lark Distilling Co.—aka The House of LARK—helped launch a thriving Tasmanian Distillery and whisky brand globally.
+They continue to lead the charge through their rich and complex single malts, which have garnered major awards and a global reputation.
+Lark and his team will release their oldest and rarest whisky in honour of the distillery’s glorious heritage.
+Aged for 20 years, Legacy HHF587A was created by the founder and then masterfully finished by Head Distiller Chris Thomson.
+It’s limited to 322 bottles and offered at a lofty retail price of $2,499.99.

 Agp 6490

-The second release of its respective series, the new Legacy single malt is nevertheless a true one-of-a-kind expression.
+The second release of its series, the new Legacy single malt, is nevertheless a true one-of-a-kind expression.
 As the name might suggest, it pays tribute to the legacy crafted by Bill Lark when he founded his namesake distillery 30 years ago, Tasmania’s first since 1832.
-It blazed a trail for numerous others to follow and not just locally, inspiring an ever-growing legion of ambitious whisky makers across the nation.
-Today’s Australian craft movement arguably wouldn’t exist (at least not in its current form) if not for the mighty House of LARK and its stunning portfolio, which consists of classic single malts as well as the iconic Forty Spotted Gin, amongst other things.
+It blazed a trail for numerous others to follow, not just locally, inspiring an ever-growing legion of ambitious whisky makers nationwide.
+Today’s Australian craft movement arguably wouldn’t exist (at least not in its current form) if not for the mighty House of LARK and its stunning portfolio, which consists of classic single malts and the iconic Forty Spotted Gin, amongst other things.

 Agp 5460

-“To be able to celebrate both the second Legacy release and 30 years of Lark is a huge achievement for the whole Lark team,” said Bill Lark himself.
-“It’s a phenomenal milestone and we are very proud of the hard work and dedication that has been put in to produce such a quality release.”
+“To be able to celebrate both the second Legacy release and 30 years of Lark is a huge achievement for the whole Lark team,” said Bill Lark.
+“It’s a phenomenal milestone, and we are very proud of the hard work and dedication put into producing such a quality release.”

 Master Distiller Chris Thomson added, “This whisky recognises the 20 years of whisky making in Tasmania.
-For a whisky enthusiast like myself, and for those who have a passion for whisky, this Legacy series is a unique tribute to the history and significance of whisky-making not only for Lark but for Australia.
-Hallmarks of sherry and citrus notes ping around the palate, while 20-year-old spirit rises off your tongue, which has created something that feels and tastes very special.”
+For a whisky enthusiast like myself and those who have a passion for whisky, this Legacy series is a unique tribute to the history and significance of whisky-making for Lark and Australia.
+Hallmarks of sherry and citrus notes ping around the palate, while 20-year-old spirit rises off your tongue, creating something that feels and tastes very special.”

-Lark Legacy HHF587A is bottled at a cask strength of 65.8% ABV and slated to arrive on 21 March 2022.
+Lark Legacy HHF587A is bottled at a cask strength of 65.8% ABV and is slated to arrive on 21 March 2022.
 Those interested in purchasing a bottle can join the distillery’s waitlist to receive exclusive updates.
-It’s the latest and greatest release from one of 20 Best Tasmanian Whisky Distilleries, which has earned a slew of major accolades, including Distiller of the Year at the 2021 Icons Of Whisky Australia Awards.
+It’s the latest and greatest release from one of the 20 Best Tasmanian Whisky Distilleries.
+It has earned many significant accolades, including Distiller of the Year at the 2021 Icons Of Whisky Australia Awards.
 They also recently took home the honour for Sustainable Distillery of the Year, with a commitment to remaining 100% Carbon Neutral.
 And so the legacy—and Legacy—continues.

 Lark legacy fullres 001